strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 └── strapi-server.js          // Entrypoint for the server (back-end)
 ```

-A plugin is divided in two parts: **admin** and **server**.
+A plugin is divided into two parts: **admin** and **server**.
 It is interesting to know that a plugin can have multiple purposes:

 #### Server plugin

 You can create a plugin that will just use the server part to have a unique API.
-We can think of a plugin that will have its own visible or invisible content-types, controller actions and routes that are usefull for a specific use case.
-In such scenario, you don't need your plugin to have a specific interface in the admin.
+We can think of a plugin that will have its own visible or invisible content-types, controller actions, and routes that are useful for a specific use case.
+In such a scenario, you don't need your plugin to have a specific interface in the admin.

 #### Admin plugin

-You can create a plugin just to inject some components in the admin.
+You can create a plugin just to inject some components into the admin.
 However, just know that you can basically do this by creating an `./src/admin/app.js` file, invoking the bootstrap lifecycle function to inject your components:

 :::: tabs card